adam-binks/adambinks.me/content/_index.md

 ## Outside the lab

+I'm a researcher at [Clearer Thinking](https://clearerthinking.org/).
+I build interactive tools and learning modules to help people improve their rationality and achieve their goals.

 I co-founded [One for the World: St Andrews](https://www.facebook.com/OneForTheWorldStAndrews).
 It's a community where we pledge to give a portion of our future income to *highly effective* charities, based on research from [GiveWell](https://www.givewell.org/).

-I'm also fascinated by the wider project of [Effective Altruism](https://www.effectivealtruism.org/articles/introduction-to-effective-altruism/), which asks: what are the world's most pressing problems, and how can we do *as much as we can* to solve them?
-The [St Andrews group](https://www.facebook.com/EASaintAndrews) is one of my favourite communities.
+I'm also fascinated by the wider project of [Effective Altruism](https://www.effectivealtruism.org/).
+I help run [EA St Andrews](https://www.eastandrews.org/).